juliusgo85/juliusgo85.github.io/_posts/2022-11-10-IBJJF-Worlds-Results-Charts.md

  Thanks for reading through this.
 I hope this was insightful and easy to digest.

  For those interested in seeing how the sausage is made, please check out the <a href="https://juliusgo85.github.io/IBJJF_Worlds_results_notebook.html">Jupyter notebook</a>.
-Due to some quirks with Github Pages not natively serving Jupyter notebooks that run javascript, I am sharing the notebook as an html file.
+Github Pages does not natively render the Altair interactive charts in Jupyter notebooks, I am sharing the notebook as an html file.